-HARDIN COUNTY POLICY DISASTER/EMERGENCY CLOSING

-- 10. Full-time regular (A): Full-time regular (A) essential personnel may receive compensation at their regular rate of pay until the County Judge, or designee, declares the date and/or time when all employees are expected to return to work.
-Full-time regular (A) essential personnel may also receive compensation for hours worked during the situation.
-Hours worked up to 40 hours per week for the duration County offices are closed may be paid overtime at a straight time rate.
-All hours worked in excess of 40 hours will be paid at the overtime rate of time and one-half. - 11.
-Law Enforcement Reserve Personnel: Whenever there is an official Declared Disaster by the President of the United States or a local disaster is declared by the County Judge which does not meet the threshold for a Presidential Disaster Declaration, all unbudgeted Law Enforcement Reserve Personnel shall be compensated at base pay for respective Law Enforcement Reserve Personnel duties as assigned and directed by the Hardin County Sheriff." - 12.
-Once the courthouse has re-opened, all essential personnel who are required to continue working in a disaster/emergency capacity will be compensated the same as they are during normal working conditions. - 13.
+Full-time regular: Full-time regular (A) essential personnel may receive compensation at their regular rate of pay until the County Judge, or designee, declares the date and/or time when all employees are expected to return to work.
+Full-time regular (A) essential personnel may also receive compensation for hours worked during the duration County Offices are closed.
+They will receive premium/extraordinary pay at their regular rate in addition to their regular budgeted pay for the duration of the emergency closure for all documented time during which work is performed.
+All hours worked in excess of 40 hours will be paid at the overtime rate of time and one-half.
+All hours must be documented in a format approved by the County Auditor.

+Law Enforcement Reserve Personnel: Whenever there is an official Declared Disaster by the President of the United States or a local disaster is declared by the County Judge which does not meet the threshold for a Presidential Disaster Declaration, all unbudgeted Law Enforcement Reserve Personnel shall be compensated at base pay for respective Law Enforcement Reserve Personnel duties as assigned and directed by the Hardin County Sheriff."

+Once the courthouse has re-opened, all essential personnel who are required to continue working in a disaster/emergency capacity will be compensated the same as they are during normal working conditions.

 There may be instances when only certain buildings/offices are officially closed.
-In these instances, the affected employees will be compensated in accordance with Section 7 of this policy, and all unaffected employees' compensation will be the same during regular working conditions. - 14.
-Employees who elect to take time off to deal with the aftermath of an emergency situation shall do so at the discretion of their Department Head. - 15.
-An elected official may choose to close his or her office at any time; however, until the County Judge, or designee, has officially closed County operations, employees shall use accrued leave (vacation, compensatory time, and personal leave) or time without pay. - 16.
+In these instances, the affected employees will be compensated in accordance with Section 7 of this policy, and all unaffected employees' compensation will be the same during regular working conditions.

+Employees who elect to take time off to deal with the aftermath of an emergency situation shall do so at the discretion of their Department Head.

 Full-time regular (A) employees who have no available accrued leave and would otherwise be required to use time without pay as a result of inclement weather or other disaster/emergency situations, which have not warranted an official disaster/emergency closing, may be allowed to make up that time by working additional hours at the discretion of their Department Head.

-HARDIN COUNTY POLICY ATTENDANCE
+2.02 ATTENDANCE